pingwie/fractal/README.md

 Taking advantage of the fact that I have to do a graphic project in an educational assignment I am involved in, I decided to outline some fractals.

-For this project there were some restrictions: it had to be written in C and use a simple graphic library <a name="https://github.com/codam-coding-college/MLX42">MLX42</a>.
+For this project there were some restrictions: it had to be written in C and use a simple graphic library [MLX42](https://github.com/codam-coding-college/MLX42).
 Here are some of the images obtained with the program:

 <img src="images/comb1.png" width="600">